 If the roots are predominantly black, then the root rot is severe and your plant may be past saving.
 That said, if you see more white roots than black ones, you should remove the black roots using clean gardening shears or a sharp knife.

 Once you have cleaned up the root ball transfer your snake plant to a new pot (or put it back into its original pot that has been thoroughly cleaned) with fresh soil and begin watering it only when that soil is dry.

-If you require very detailed steps for treating root rot read my instructions for treating root rot on an african violet as the steps involved are exactly the same for a snake plant (ensuring you use the appropriate soil of course when repotting the snake plant).
+If you require very detailed steps for treating root rot read my instructions for treating aloe vera root rot as the steps involved are exactly the same for other succulents including the snake plant.

 The snake plant’s reputation of invincibility has led to many beginner gardeners to take actions that have resulted in the accidental death of their plant.

 Although the snake plant can tolerate a lot, like every living organism, it too has its limits.